jci-metasys/tutorial-csharp/lesson4/README.md

 We can use an indexer on `JArray` instances and we do that (`alarmsCollection[0]`) to get the first alarm.

 Now we can print that alarm.
-Unlike the dyanmic object in the previous section, JTokens know how to convert themselves to pretty strings:
+Unlike the dynamic object in the previous section, JTokens know how to convert themselves to strings:

 ```json
 {